Foundations of a Compositional Systems Biology: Introduction

-To address the need to easily integrate diverse models and methods into cohesive, multiscale simulations, we the developed the Vivarium software \cite{agmon2022vivarium}.
-Vivarium has been applied to a range of domains, including the integration of FBA with kinetic ODEs and agent-based modeling \cite{agmon2022vivarium}, bacterial chemotaxis that combines motile forces with a chemical reaction network \cite{agmon2020multi}, agent-based modeling of tumor morphogenesis integrated with multiplexed spatial imaging \cite{hickey2024integrating}, biophysical models of actin at multiple scales \cite{vegesna2024comparing}, and a comprehensive whole-cell model of \textit{E. coli} that combines FBA, ODEs, and stochastic algorithms \cite{skalnik2023whole}.
-Building on the work of earlier frameworks such as ProMoT/Diva \cite{ginkel2003modular}, MUSCLE 3 \cite{chopard2014framework,veen2020easing}, Ptolemy II \cite{eker2003taming}, and Modelica's Functional Mock-up Interface \cite{blochwitz2012functional}, Vivarium revitalizes these efforts by introducing a hierarchical structure and process-centric design that not only unifies multi-scale \cite{dada2011multi} and middle-out \cite{walker2009virtual} approaches but also facilitate the integration of previously isolated simulation tools \cite{shaikh2022biosimulators}.
-Figure \ref{fig:user_demo} illustrates a conceptual design of the user interface for Vivarium, showcasing how cellular systems can be modeled through the composition of submodels connected by wires, and provide intuitive integration across scales.
+To address the challenge of seamlessly integrating diverse models and methods into cohesive, multiscale simulations, we developed the Vivarium software \cite{agmon2022vivarium}.
+Vivarium has been applied to a range of domains, including the integration of FBA with kinetic ODEs and agent-based modeling \cite{agmon2022vivarium}, bacterial chemotaxis that combines motile forces with a chemical reaction network \cite{agmon2020multi}, agent-based modeling of tumor morphogenesis integrated with multiplexed spatial imaging \cite{hickey2024integrating}, physical models of actin at multiple scales \cite{vegesna2024comparing}, and a comprehensive whole-cell model of \textit{E. coli} that combines FBA, ODEs, and stochastic algorithms \cite{skalnik2023whole}.
+Adapting earlier work on modular simulation frameworks \cite{ginkel2003modular,eker2003taming,chopard2014framework,veen2020easing,blochwitz2012functional}, Vivarium revitalizes the application of such efforts to systems biology by introducing a hierarchical structure and process-centric design that not only unifies multiscale \cite{dada2011multi} and middle-out \cite{walker2009virtual} approaches but also facilitate the integration of previously isolated simulation tools \cite{shaikh2022biosimulators}.
+Figure \ref{fig:user_demo} illustrates a conceptual design of a possible user interface for Vivarium, showcasing how cellular systems can be modeled through the composition of submodels connected by wires, and how this structure provide intuitive integration across scales.